 - Select Preferences > Technology Previews.

-- Select the technology preview feature you want to enable.
-For example, select Design Space (Preview).
+- Select the options for the technology preview feature you want to enable.
+For example, select Use Modifier Keys Palette.

 - Click OK.